RickStrahl/BlogPosts/2023-08/A WPF Statusbar Control/AWpfStatusbarControl.md

 Beyond that you can also customize the icons used for the status display.
 The library ships with its own default icon resources in `icons.xaml` which you can add to your pages via a resource include in your `Window.Resources` or `App.Resources`.

-It's possible to override icons globally by overriding the `StatusIcons.Default` collection, per control by creating a new `StatusIcons` instance and replacing the various `ImageSource` properties, or passing an `ImageSource` as a parameter to any of the `ShowStatusXXX()` methods.
+It's possible to override icons globally by overriding the `StatusIcons.Default` or  per control by creating a new `StatusIcons` instance and replacing the various `ImageSource` properties, or by passing an `ImageSource` as a parameter to any of the `ShowStatusXXX()` methods.

 Here's an example of how you can replace the per instance icons using [FontAwesome6 icons](https://github.com/MartinTopfstedt/FontAwesome6) by [Martin Topfsted](https://github.com/MartinTopfstedt) for example.